-One of the best things you can do to get your child ready for starting school help them practise getting dressed and undressed independently.
+One of the important things you can do to get your child ready for school is to help them practise getting dressed and undressed independently.

 - Allow plenty of time for practising getting dressed, you don’t want your child to be rushed while they’re mastering these skills

 - Start practising with clothes that have large buttons – they’re far easier for little fingers to fasten